List of Gotham (franchise) characters: James Gordon

 Fox began to develop a TV series centered on James Gordon's early days as a police detective and the origin stories of various Batman villains in September 2013.
 McKenzie was cast as the lead character.
 When describing his character in an interview, McKenzie stated that Gordon "is a truly honest man.
 The last honest man in a city full of crooked people.
-He's not an anti-hero, he's a true hero – but he will have to compromise".
+He's not an anti-hero, he's a true hero—but he will have to compromise".
 McKenzie did not audition for the role.
 Heller, with whom he had worked before, wrote the role for McKenzie, who described the character as "an old-fashioned hero in an age of anti-heroes.
 A throwback.
 Jim's a lawman, that restricts him in some ways.
 But also means he can become powerful within the system and change things for the better".
 In the show, Gordon is assigned to investigate the murder of Thomas and Martha Wayne, with Bruce being the surviving witness.
 During the first season, he is assigned with a new partner, Harvey Bullock, serving also to police captain Sarah Essen.
 In addition to the Wayne's murder case, Gordon solves various cases in Gotham, some of them which are connected to the powerful mob figures, like Fish Mooney, Carmine Falcone and Sal Maroni.
 Jim also fights against corruption in the GCPD, like the police commissioner Gillian B. Loeb and Narcotics Officer Arnold Flass.
 To better fight against criminals and corrupt cops, Gordon gets allies such as police detectives Renee Montoya and Crispus Allen and District Attorney Harvey Dent.
 Gordon soon becomes reluctant ally to a criminal named Oswald Cobblepot, often calling him for the favor in some cases.
 He also meets a small street thief Selina Kyle, who reluctantly helps him regarding the Wayne murders.
-At one point when is assigned to Arkham Asylum, he meets physician Leslie Thompkins who works in female ward, later working as a medical examiner in GCPD.
-Gordon later falls in love with her; he was previously in relationship with Barbara Kean, but due to his police duty and her life put in danger by crime families, he advised her to temporarily leave him until they meet again.
+At one point, when he is assigned to Arkham Asylum, he meets physician Leslie Thompkins who works in the female ward, later working as a medical examiner in GCPD.
+Gordon later falls in love with her; he was previously in a relationship with Barbara Kean, but due to his police duty and her life being put in danger by crime families, he advised her to temporarily leave him until they meet again.
 When Barbara sees Gordon and Leslie together, she becomes heartbroken and later psychotic.
-When the gang war reaches climax, Gordon and Bullock attempt to save Carmine Falcone.
+When the gang war reaches its climax, Gordon and Bullock attempt to save Carmine Falcone.
 He, Falcone, Oswald and Butch Gilzean are captured by Fish Mooney and her gang.
 When Sal Maroni advises her to join, calling her "babe", she shoots him.
 Gordon manages to end gang war, but Cobblepot kills Fish Mooney in her apparent death when she falls in the river, becoming a new king of Gotham.